mikicz/pytest-classes-talk/slides.md

 - One base test class
   - 12 tests (list, create, validation, permissions, etc.)
   - 3 fixtures that need implementing (creating objects to comment on)
+  - 4 parameters (class of object, foreign key name, urls, etc.)
   - 5 parameters with default values (number of queries on operation, etc.)
-  - 4 other parameters (class of object, foreign key name, urls, etc.)

 </v-clicks>